New Jersey's Leading Experts in Knee Conditions & Procedures

 - Immobilization (a brace and crutches) is necessary as it is usually very difficult for patients to bear weight without knee instability.

 - Physical therapy strengthens the knee and improves instability.
-OIOCJ approved physical therapists prescribe and monitor customized exercise plans.
+OIBO approved physical therapists prescribe and monitor customized exercise plans.

 Complete MCL tears may require surgical intervention.
-During an MCL repair, an OIOCJ specialist uses sutures to reattach torn ends of the MCL.
+During an MCL repair, one of our specialists uses sutures to reattach torn ends of the MCL.
 Physical therapy is prescribed after surgery to help patients regain strength and flexibility.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with one of our specialists, call our practice or visit our contact page.